Spinel: Color and Magnetism

 Blue Spinel

 The unusual dark blue Spinel of unknown origin shown below is an unusual Color Change Spinel, changing from blue in daylight to purple in incandescent light.
-Chromium content is likely responsible for the color change.
-But this gem shows no chromium or cobalt fluorescence under UV light, probably due to the quenching effect of iron.
+According to unpublished research by Dr. Aaron Palke, trivalent iron (Fe3+) is likely responsible for the color change.
+Fe3+ absorbs light in the green region of the light spectrum, splitting light transmission between the blue and red regions.
 Spectrometer analysis and magnetic susceptibility shows that this gem has high iron content.
-The magnetism (SI 200) is one of the highest recorded for blue Spinel.
+The magnetic susceptibility (SI 200) is one of the highest we recorded for blue Spinel.

 Color Change Spinel with Cobalt